Meithal/ccson/README.md

 into JSON and parses JSON into C objects.

 ## Requirements
 Tested with GCC and MSVC.
-Cmake is optional.

 ## Install
 Used single-header